TD Place Stadium: Revitalization and reconstruction

-On January 7, 2014, Frank Clair Stadium and the Civic Centre Arena were renamed TD Place under a new sponsorship deal with the Toronto-Dominion Bank.
+On January 7, 2014, Frank Clair Stadium and the Civic Centre Arena were jointly renamed TD Place under a new 10-year sponsorship deal with the Toronto-Dominion Bank.

-The stadium was completed for the first Ottawa Redblacks home game on July 18, 2014.
+The stadium renovations were completed in time for the first Ottawa Redblacks home game on July 18, 2014.
 The Ottawa Fury opened their fall season on the same weekend after playing their previous home games that year at Keith Harris Stadium at Carleton University.

 On October 29, 2014, the press box and media centre at the stadium were named for Ernie Calcutt, a former broadcaster for the Ottawa Rough Riders.

+In November 2025, Ottawa City Council approved the "Lansdowne 2.0" redevelopment plan, which includes demolishing and rebuilding the stadium's aging north-side stands after the 2027 CFL season, as well as a new arena and other site upgrades.

 Tenants

 The Ottawa Rough Riders football team and its predecessors played at the field from their inception in 1876 until 1996, when the team ceased operations.
 A successor team, the Ottawa Renegades, played at the stadium from 2002 until 2005.
 Ottawa's third CFL team, the Redblacks, have played at the stadium since 2014.

-From the 1870s onward, the field was also home to University of Ottawa's Gee-Gees football team.
-The stadium is home to the Panda Game, an annual game between the cross-city rivals, the Carleton University Ravens and the Gee-Gees.
+From the 1870s onward, the field was also home to University of Ottawa's Gee-Gees football team and in 2021, the Gee-Gees shifted all their home games to TD Place Stadium as part of a partnership with the stadium’s operators.
+The stadium is home to the Panda Game, an annual game between the cross-city rivals, the Carleton University Ravens and the Gee-Gees, which in recent years has drawn sellout crowds of around 24,000, the largest of any Canadian university football event.
 At the Panda Game in 1987, the game was marred by an accident when at least 25 students were injured when a section of railing collapsed and the result was forfeited.

-The stadium has also been home to the Ottawa Junior Riders of the Quebec Junior Football League and the Ottawa Bootleggers of the Empire Football League.
+The stadium has also been home to the Ottawa Junior Riders of the Quebec Junior Football League and the semi-pro Ottawa Bootleggers of the Empire Football League.

-The field was also the home of minor-league baseball.
-The stadium was the home venue of the Ottawa Giants and Ottawa Athletics minor-league baseball teams.
+The field was even configured for minor league baseball in the early 1950s.
+It served as the home ballpark for the Ottawa Giants of the International League in 1951, and for the Ottawa Athletics from 1952 to 1954 after the Philadelphia Athletics purchased the franchise and kept it in Ottawa.

 Ottawa Fury FC were the first professional soccer club to play in the renovated TD Place Stadium, playing from the start of the 2014 fall season of the North American Soccer League until the end of the 2019 fall season of the USL Championship.
-The top-tier Canadian professional club Atlético Ottawa joined the Canadian Premier League in the 2020 season.
+The top-tier Canadian professional club Atlético Ottawa joined the Canadian Premier League in the 2020 season, with TD Place as its home ground.
 The Northern Super League team Ottawa Rapid FC play in the stadium, having kicked off their inaugural season in April 2025.